Santoña Agreement

-During the Battle of Santander, the Francoist troops pierced through the Republican defense lines.
-The Republican troops, including the Basque army, retreated to the west in a disorderly fashion, with numerous desertions.

 After the fall of Bilbao, almost all of Basque territory had fallen into Franco's hands.
 Juan de Ajuriaguerra, the president of the Biscay Regional Council of the PNV, negotiated a surrender agreement with the Italian army command.
 The PNV offered to surrender the Basque army in exchange of its prisoners being treated as prisoners-of-war under Italian command and PNV members being allowed to go to exile on British ships.

 The Basque nationalist units of the Republican army in the Basque territory, fighting under the direction of Basque President José Antonio Aguirre, met at Santoña and surrendered to the Italian forces on 24 August.
-When news of the agreement arrived to his headquarters, Franco cancelled the agreement and ordered the immediate jailing of the 22,000 captured soldiers in Santoña's El Dueso Prison.
-Three months later, around half of them had been freed, and the other half remained in prison, and 510 were sentenced to death, a smaller reprisal proportion than registered elsewhere.
-Ajuriaguerra, the highest rank in the PNV, was released from prison in 1943.
+When news of the agreement arrived to his headquarters, Franco cancelled the agreement and ordered the immediate jailing of the 22,000 captured soldiers in Santoña's El Dueso prison camp.
+Three months later, around half of them had been freed, and the other half remained in prison, and 510 were sentenced to death, a smaller proportion than registered in reprisals elsewhere.
+Ajuriaguerra, the highest ranked member of the PNV, was released from prison in 1943.

-Because the agreement was carried out by the PNV behind the Republican government's back, the agreement is also known as the Santoña Treason.